SplunkPy

 query | The Splunk search language string to execute.
 For example, "index=* | head 3". | Required |

 earliest_time | Specifies the earliest time in the time range to search.
 The time string can be a UTC time (with fractional seconds), a relative time specifier (to now), or a formatted time string.
 The default is 1 week ago, in the format "-7d".
-You can also specify time in the format: 2014-06-19T12:00:00.000-07:00". | Optional |
+You can also specify time in the format: 2014-06-19T12:00:00.000-07:00. | Optional |

 latest_time | Specifies the latest time in the time range to search.
 The time string can be a UTC time (with fractional seconds), a relative time specifier (to now), or a formatted time string.
-For example: "2014-06-19T12:00:00.000-07:00" or "-3d" (for time 3 days before now). | Optional |
+For example: "2014-06-19T12:00:00.000-07:00" or "-3d" (for 3 days ago). | Optional |

 event_limit | The maximum number of events to return.
 The default is 100.
 If "0" is selected, all results are returned. | Optional |